alphanumericslab/EpidemicModeling/README.md

-# Mathematical Modeling of Epidemic Diseases
+# Open-access codes for the mathematical modeling of epidemic diseases
-## A Case Study of the COVID-19 Coronavirus
+## A case-study of the COVID-19 coronavirus
 <!-- <p align="center"> -->
   <img src="Figures/SEIRPModel.png" width="400" alt="Figures/SEIRPModel.png">
 <!-- </p> -->